Table of Contents

 - Ashok Ksheepak should be taken.

-- Ashok bark powder + Mishri are mixed in equal quantities and taken in dose of 3 gms with cow milk in the morning and in the evening.
+- Ashok bark powder + Mishri are mixed in equal quantities and taken in a dose of 3 gms with cow milk in the morning and in the evening.

 Kukshishool, Katishool, pain in vagina, problem in digestion, lack of appetite, Jaundice, leucorrhoea, cough and respiratory problems